Blendify/blender-manual/trunk/blender_docs/manual/modeling/metas/introduction.rst

 Blender has five types of metas, each determined by its underlying (or directing) structure.
-In *Edit* mode, you can change this structure, either using the relevant buttons in the *MetaBall tools* panel, or the drop-down list in the *Transform Properties* panel (:kbd:`N`).
+In *Edit mode*, you can change this structure, either using the relevant buttons in the *MetaBall tools* panel, or the drop-down list in the *Transform Properties* panel (:kbd:`N`).
 Depending on the structure, you might have additional parameters,